eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.topology.md

 ## Introduction

-This document details the systems topology that Tractus-X dataspaces employ.
 This topology adheres to the model defined by the Dataspace Protocol [[dsp-base]]:

 - The **Dataspace Authority** manages the dataspace.
-In a Tractus-X dataspace, this role may be federated across multiple operating companies responsible for registration, onboarding, and operations management.
+This role may be federated across multiple operating companies responsible for registration, onboarding, and operations management.
 - A **Participant** is a member the dataspace.
-In a Tractus-X dataspace, members may take on different roles, which are attested to by **Verifiable Credentials**.
+Members may take on different roles, which are attested to by **Verifiable Credentials**.
 - A **Participant Agent** performs tasks such as publishing a catalog or engaging in an asset transfer.
 Note that a participant agent is a logical construct and does not necessarily correspond to a single runtime process.
 - An **Identity Provider** is a service that generates ID tokens used to verify the identity of a Participant Agent.
-In a Tractus-X dataspace, each participant will use their own identity provider, which may be self-hosted or hosted in a managed environment.
+Each participant will use their own identity provider, which may be self-hosted or hosted in a managed environment.
 - A **Credential Issuer** issues Verifiable Credentials (VC) used by participant agents to allow access to assets and verify usage control.